AaronHand/Group9-TempConverter-ITC250/README.md

-## Temperature Conversion Web App
+# Temperature Conversion Web App

 This is a group project for ITC250 at Seattle Central College

-* please add names here
+* Jenn Lockett
+* Tom Karchesy
 * Aaron Hand

 ##Description
 Just a simple app using _POST to do stuff.
-Feel free to add to description.